peterhry/peterhrynkow.com/_drafts/component-api.md

 </Tabs>
 ```

-### API Design Themes
+### API Design Problems

 #### Customization

 It’s no secret that component-based design systems improve user experience by increasing visual and functional consistency.
-That being said, users often want to customize the appearance of components.
+That being said, users often want to customize the appearance and behaviour of components.
 How do you reconcile these two opposing ideas?

 Should a component enforce visual consistency by restricting access to its template and styles, or is it the role of people in the organization to police consistency?